Stevia And Belly Fat

 Steviol glycosides have the possibility of interfering with hormones that the endocrine system controls.
 A study carried out in 2016 on the possible danger of steviol glycosides found out that human sperm cells exposed to stevia had a higher amount of progesterone (12).

 Usually, whatever lowers blood pressure can cause complications in health, especially when used for a long time.
 Known for its vasodilating function, stevia’s effect on the blood vessels causes them to become wider while reducing the total blood pressure.
-This is why people who have chronic blood pressure conditions are usually encouraged to consult with their health physician or doctor before choosing to use stevia regularly.
+This is why people who have chronic blood pressure conditions are usually encouraged to consult with their dietitian or doctor before choosing to use stevia regularly.

 It has been established that stevia can potentially control blood sugar levels in people suffering from diabetes.
 So, consuming it over a long period of time is likely to cause low blood sugar levels or hypoglycemia.